tweag/nickel/doc/manual/syntax.md

 ## Identifiers

-Nickel identifiers start with an alphabetic character, followed by alphanumeric characters in addition to `"_" and "`'".
-For example, "this-isn't-invalid" is valid synatx.
+Nickel identifiers start with an alphabetic character, followed by alphanumeric characters in addition to `_` (underscore) and `'` (single quote).
+For example, `this-isn't-invalid` is valid syntax.

 ## Simple values